bracketdash/cornered/README.md

 ### Game Setup

-1. Each player starts with 24 checkers, so in this verson that's 24 blue and 24 orange checkers.
+1. Each player starts with 33 checkers of their color, different from their opponent.
-2. Each player places a stack of 4 of their checkers in opposing corners of the inner 4x4 square of the board.
+2. Each player places a stack of 3 of their checkers in opposing corners of the inner 4x4 square.
 3. Flip a coin to determine who goes first, then alternate turns until there is a winner.

 ### During Your Turn

-1. If you have checkers outside the board, add one of your checkers to each of your stacks with fewer than 4 checkers that are contiguous with your starting space.
+1. Count the number of squares with 1 or 2 (not 3) of your checkers.
+If this number is less than the number of checkers you have outside the board, add one checker to the top of each qualifying pile.

-   - If you have more applicable stacks than checkers outside the board, you may select which of your stacks get checkers added.

 2. Take as many actions as you wish/can, in any order:

    - Move a checker that has not yet moved during this turn to an adjacent...
      - empty space, or
-     - another of your stacks with fewer than 4 checkers.
+     - another of your stacks with fewer than 3 checkers.
    - Attack an opponent’s stack from an adjacent stack of yours: Flip a coin...
      - If heads, remove a checker from your opponent’s stack.
      - If tails, remove a checker from your own stack.